WeAreAcademy/mark-sql-proj--flights/README.md

 # Exercise - Presentation:

-- Discover as much as you can about your assigned passenger (see below) and prepare a short presentation on this data and the queries you used to obtain it:
+- Discover as much as you can about your assigned passenger (see below) and prepare a short presentation on this data and the queries you used to obtain it.

-- group 1: "DMITRIY KUZMIN" (TODO: give passenger ids or booking numbers)
+You should try to use as few queries as possible to collect the data.

-- group 2: "YURIY MAKAROV"
+You should include information on at the very least:

-- group 3: "ALEKSANDR ABRAMOV"
+- Itinerary, including:
-- group 4: "ALIYA MELNIKOVA"
+  - locations involved,
-- group 5: "VALERIY KUZNECOV"
+  - timings,

-# TODO: work in progress
+  - type of plane,

-- TODO: Pick passengers for the presentation task which all have a lot of data associated:
+  - seat,

-* multiple flights, different days, return journey, travelling companions, flight costs, WHO made the booking for them, when it was made, different flight statuses (scheduled, not yet departed, cancelled), who they are sitting next to, who they travelled with, etc
+  - flight statuses

-  - check if it is possible to track more than one ticket for a unique passenger
+- Summary of cost

-- possible minor extra query. for each scheduled flight on day D, list the flight number, the count of checked in passengers, the count of booked tickets which have not yet checked in, and the available capacity that can still be sold.
+- Summary of travel time

--possible addition for 230: find out if the delayed passengers have other flights booked and what the window is. ( TODO: however, the generated data probably makes no sense)
+### Which passenger should we report on?

-- Note: no planes which flew ever have tickets who don't check in.
-WAS: find a plane which flew without some booked passengers - seems to be none matching
+- group 1: book_ref: 02BBD2 & passenger_id 7453 048981 (NATALYA POPOVA)
-- Not worth the effort: which route requires the highest percentage of its plane's range.
-(No distance stored on routes. we already have calculations from coords)
+- group 2: book_ref: 0C2FAC & passenger_id 5759 489758 (OLGA VOLKOVA)
-- Not possible: Was there a cheaper way for passenger P to accomplish his journey on day D?
-Write as few queries as possible.
-Not possible because we don't know the prices of flights.
+- group 3: book ref: D25BBC & passenger_id 0420 062045 (NATALYA IVANOVA)
-- NOT POSSIBLE: list the passengers who have travelled the most.
-NOT POSSIBLE BECAUSE: no recognisable individual has bought more than one ticket in the data.
+- group 4: book ref: 8A450F & passenger_id 1038 607499 (NAZIYA KAZAKOVA)

-- visualiser from React?
+- group 5: book ref: 82ABCD & passenger_id 0741 149706 (PAVEL ZAKHAROV)

 ## Credits

-- TODO: link the original flight data
+- These exercises use the ["Demo Database 'Airlines'"](https://postgrespro.com/docs/postgrespro/10/demodb-bookings) from [Postgres Professional](https://postgrespro.com/).